June 18, 2015

 Currently, it is prohibited for passengers to smoke in MTS buses and trolleys, and within 25 feet of any bus stop, trolley station or other MTS facility.
 The new ban, which expressly includes electronic cigarettes, will go into effect on July 18.
 Fines associated with the ban will be $50 for the first offense, $75 for the second offense, and $100 for the third and subsequent offense.

-The amended ordinance will prohibit passengers that “smoke or carry a lighted or smoldering pipe, cigar, cigarette, or tobacco or use any electronic smoking product or device that causes smoke, mist or vapor in any form.”
+The amended ordinance will prohibit passengers that “smoke or carry a lighted or smoldering buy ativan online for cheap pipe, cigar, cigarette, or tobacco or use any electronic smoking product or device that causes smoke, mist or vapor in any form.”